-House On Fire is an experimental stream of conciousness holding the context of memory, narrative and its relationship to visual grammar and film language.
+House On Fire is an experimental stream of consciousness holding the context of memory, narrative and its relationship to visual grammar and film language.
 The film was created in South-East London over the course of 2021 - 2022 and originally exhibited as a multi-projection installation.
-Birthing from a feeling of being lost in the world, House On Fire is a highly personal and autobiographical exploration in far reaching themes of loneliness, drug addiction, identity, dysfunctional relationships, gentrification and the overall vulnerability of the human state in a pure form.
+Birthing from a feeling of being lost in the world, House On Fire is a highly personal and autobiographical exploration in far reaching themes of loneliness, addiction, identity, dysfunctional relationships, parentage, gentrification and the overall vulnerability of the human state in a pure form.
 Taking inspiration from the classical cinematic poetry of Andrei Tarkovsky and Jonas Mekas while still undoubtedly being a product of the post-internet age, House On Fire tells many different stories in one abstract narrative, becoming more of a visual diary or poem than linear short film.

 “The elegiac House on Fire poignantly weaves memory and the reviving of past events.
 The cinematic is punctured by a soundscape that echo’s flux in time and place.
 Fragmented sequences and tableaux are further ruptured by shifts in the film media, and the ‘glitch’ becomes a means of destabilising any sense of linear narrative.
 A moving work - House on Fire – brings back into focus an approach to moving image work that foregrounds materiality.”